bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + They sue UC-Berkeley in 1992.

-+ Unresolved until mid 1990s: unworking bits of code.
++ Unresolved until mid 1990s
+        + Legal BSD release left incomplete system.
+        + Took years for BSD to work again.

 + BSD only barely recovered.